SwiftGrade/SwiftGrade/README.md

 # SwiftGrade

 This Is the Website for managing the school grades.
-This Program si working in progress, Stay tuned!
+This Program is working in progress, Stay tuned!